mennooo/SQLcl/doc/netbeans-sqlcl.md

 You can test SQLcl scripts with Netbeans without using the commandline tool.
 This approach is much more efficient than reloading your script in SQLcl after you've made a change.

+To run SQLcl scripts outside of SQLcl we do need create a database connection and make the same `globals` available as in SQLcl.

+**Once your finished testing, remove the part to create the database connection from your script.
+SQLcl will take care of this
+!**

 ##

 * [Requirements](#requirements)